 The album ends with “Grace” which exudes a majestic feeling, like the final stage of mediation or coming slowly out of a wonderful dream state.
 “To me, that song feels like the blessing that happens when we open our hearts.
 I was in that space when the melody came into my awareness after going from being broke and almost broken to all the miracles that supported me in my journey back to Vancouver, BC.”
 Matthew reveals.

 Up next Matthew is firming up Stateside tours and performances in 2018, starting with Seattle, Portland, New York City and Denver - plus return engagements in France - all while crafting his third magical sonic transmission of an album.
-This earthy groove album will feature percussion and sprinklings of female vocals.
+This new album will be a more Earthy groove featuring percussion and sprinklings of female vocals.

 Achieving recognition as an emerging leader in the world sound healing movement, Matthew recently became a committee member of the Global Wellness Institute Sound Healing Initiative.

 Meditating on his wildly careening life trajectory, from down and out rocker to healing musician, Matthew says: “I am amazed.
 It feels like I’m exceeding my wildest dreams with the transformational power and depth of this music.”

 “Music moved me.
 It blew my heart wide open.
 I am humbled to share this experience with others.”

 Matthew Kocel is available to perform at concerts, conventions & conferences, music festivals, wellness retreats private VIP concerts and online.